Far-right provocateur vs. Florida congresswoman in November

 At a 2018 campaign event for Florida Democratic gubernatorial nominee Andrew Gillum at a Broward County synagogue, the synagogue’s staff asked Loomer to leave because she had disrupted previous Gillum events.
 When she refused, the staff had police escort her out.
 She yelled that her treatment was like Nazis throwing Jews out of synagogues.
 The internet video went viral.

-Twitter rejected calls to reinstate Loomer now that she is the Republican nominee for a congressional seat.
+Spokesmen from Twitter and Facebook told The Associated Press on Wednesday that the social media platforms had no plans to reinstate Loomer now that she is the Republican nominee for a congressional seat, as some of her supporters have asked.

-“The account owner you referenced was permanently suspended for repeated violations of the Twitter Rules, and we do not plan to reverse that enforcement action,” company spokesman Trenton Kennedy told the AP in a written statement.

-Associated Press reporter Barbara Ortutay in Oakland, California, contributed to this report.
+Associated Press reporters Barbara Ortutay in Oakland, California; Amanda Seitz in Chicago; and David Klepper in Providence, Rhode Island, contributed to this report.

 Credit: Andrew Harnik